AllenNeuralDynamics/aind-exaspim-neuron-segmentation/README.md

 ```bash
 sudo apt install libboost-dev
 ```
-then run the following in the root directory,
+then run the following in the root directory:
 ```bash
 pip install -e .
 ```